 Something else I like about this theme is the template variety.
-You don’t need a lot of different templates for a food blog, but Kale comes with a few that are very handy.
-For instance, the blog page works fine for featuring your latest posts and even some featured posts too, but Kale includes a special recipe index that allows visitors to search with keywords and filter by category.
-Visitors will love this for finding recipes you’ve covered in the past.
+You don’t need many different templates for a food blog, but Kale comes with a very handy few.
+For instance, the blog page works fine to feature your latest posts and even some featured posts, but Kale includes a special recipe index that allows visitors to search with keywords and filter by category.
+You’ll love this theme for building a comprehensive recipe website.

 Like a well-designed recipe, Foodie Pro has just a few site elements that all work perfectly together.
 It doesn’t come with a ton of features or template layouts, but it includes everything you’ll need to grow a successful food blog.
 There are some nice touches like the email optin bar at the top of the site and WooCommerce integration for selling products.

-Foodie Pro packs quite a few customization settings into the live Customizer.
+Foodie Pro packs quite a few customization settings into the Live Customizer.
 You can change all the essential elements like the color and background image.
-There are three widget areas on the homepage and an additional five widget areas that display on every other page.
-In addition, Foodie Pro comes with a handful of special pages templates.
+There are three widget areas on the homepage and an additional five widget areas on every other page.
+In addition, Foodie Pro comes with a handful of special page templates.

 6. TastyBites by TemplateMonster

-TastyBites is a simple and stylish theme for food blogs.
-The monospace font gives it a unique that will help your site stand out from the other sites in your niche.
+TastyBites is a simple and stylish theme for food and health blogs.
+The monospace font gives it a uniqueness that will help your site stand out from the other sites in your niche.

 This theme makes great use of images to get visitors clicking.
-The background image is also a nice tough for creating a distinct vibe.
-On the homepage, there is a slider with a creative thumbnail navigation followed by images for each of your categories.
+The background image is a nice touch for creating a distinct vibe.
+There is a slider with creative thumbnail navigation followed by images for each of your categories on the homepage.
 It’s a nice design for showing visitors all the various types of dishes and cuisines they can learn about on your blog.